 Dazzling Christmas Trees Around the Country

-Frosty temps, the chance of snow, peppermint mochas, 24/7 holiday music, Hallmark movie marathons, shopping deals, parties, sugar cookies, hot cocoa…While all these things signal the start of the holidays, to many, the holiday season officially kicks off with the lighting of a gorgeous Christmas tree.
+Frosty temps, the chance of snow, peppermint mochas, 24/7 holiday music, Hallmark movie marathons, shopping deals, parties, sugar cookies, hot cocoa…While all these things signal the start of the holidays, for many, the holiday season officially kicks off with the lighting of a gorgeous Christmas tree.

 According to The History Channel, the beginnings of the Christmas tree dates back to ancient Egypt and Rome.
 The tradition continued on in Germany with candlelight evergreen trees in the 16th century.
 In the 1800’s, the tradition arrived in the US, with the first recorded tree displayed in the 1830’s by German Pennsylvania settlers.
 By the 20th century most American homes had a Christmas tree as their living room centerpiece each holiday season.